 60GHz take 2 – We try Again

 The next time 60GHz appeared on the market was just a few years later with the introduction of IEEE 802.11ay in 2019.
-IEEE 802.11ay was a significant improvement over 11ad in efficiency, range and more.
-But… the standards team felt that this high frequency band suited for short range applications should be used outdoors at ranges of up to a mile.
-This decision was largely driven by the need to operate in strict LOS.
-The thinking went if we must be LOS, then that is easier to do this outdoors where we can mount devices high up on buildings, towers or even in some case streetlights.
-Right off the bat you are introducing tension between the nature of what the spectrum can readily support, short distances, and the LOS requirement.
+IEEE 802.11ay was a significant improvement over 11ad in efficiency, range, and more.
+However, the standards team felt that this high-frequency band suited for short-range applications should be used outdoors at ranges of up to a mile.
+This decision was largely driven by the need to operate in strict LOS (Line of Sight).
+The thinking went if we must be LOS, then that is easier to do this outdoors where we can mount devices high up on buildings, towers, or even streetlights.
+Right off the bat, you are introducing tension between the nature of what the spectrum can readily support, short distances, and the LOS requirement.

-This is even before we introduce oxygen absorption, the fact that O2 molecules resonate at 60GHz and hence absorb the radio waves attenuating them even more and restricting the range that can be supported even further.
+This is even before we introduce oxygen absorption.
+The fact that O2 molecules resonate at 60GHz causes them to absorb the radio waves, further attenuating them and restricting the supported range.

 Terragraph

-This new standard was the foundation for the Terragraph system spec introduced by Meta (Facebook at the time) as an outdoor 60GHz industry organization.
-Qualcomm introduced a complete 60GHz reference design including modem, front end and antenna to reduce total cost and speed time to market for vendors.
+This new standard was the foundation for the Terragraph system spec introduced by Facebook (now Meta) as an outdoor 60GHz industry organization.
+Qualcomm introduced a complete 60GHz reference design including modem, front end, and antenna to reduce total cost and speed time to market for vendors.

-These systems were point to multipoint meaning the AP or Base Station had to implement beam steering to overcome the loss in antenna gain when using 90 sectors as opposed to a very narrow high gain antenna used in point-to-point communications.
+These systems were point-to-multipoint, meaning the AP or Base Station had to implement beam steering.
+This was necessary to overcome the loss in antenna gain when using 90-degree sectors as opposed to a very narrow high-gain antenna used in point-to-point communications.

 And this too failed to meet market adoption expectations.